suixinsuo/olympus-protocol/docs/productList.md

 function getOwnProducts() external view returns (address[] addresses) ;
 ```
 #### &emsp;Description
-> This function can get your own products (incloding fund and index) that is in the production list.
+> Call this function to get your own products (including fund and index) that are in the product list.

 #### &emsp;Example code
 > The code below shows how to call this function with Web3.